techcto/solodev-selenium/README.md

 Python (selenium) Lambda Chromium Automation (naming pending)

 PyChromeless allows to automate actions to any webpage from AWS Lambda.
-The aim of this project is to provide the scaffolding for future robot implementations.
+The aim of this project is to provide the scaffolding for future robot implementations...

 ## But... how?